 Drain off the soaking liquid

 Drain the soaking water from the beans.
-Rinse them with cool water and drain again.
+Rinse them with cool water and drain them again.
 You are now ready to start sprouting!

 The next step will take a few days and will need a bit of tender loving care from you.
 Set the jar in a warm, dark place and rinse twice a day with fresh water.
 This will help keep them damp and prevent mold growth.